-On 8 March 2021, Aena requested that the Directorate-General of Civil Aviation (hereinafter DGAC) modify DORA 2017-2021 to recognise the economic imbalance provided for in Article 27 of Act 18/2014, of 15 October, considering the concurrence of the exceptional circumstances.
-The COVID-19 pandemic should be an exceptional and unpredictable event as a result of the air traffic reduction of more than 10%.
+On 8 March 2021, Aena requested that the Directorate-General of Civil Aviation (hereinafter DGAC) modify DORA 2017-2021 to recognise the economic imbalance provided for in Article 27 of Act 18/2014, of 15 October, considering the concurrence of the exceptional circumstances referred to in that regulation.
+The COVID-19 pandemic is an exceptional and unpredictable event and has caused an air traffic reduction of more than 10%, as established in the aforementioned article.